nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * If status field is not provided, the Task will be assigned a default status value of uncompleted.
 * Status field can only take on the values completed or uncompleted
 * If priority field is not provided, the Task will be assigned a default priority of unassigned.
-* Priority field can only take on the values high, medium or low if a value is specified by the user
+* Priority field can only take on the values high, medium, low or unassigned if a value is specified by the user

 Examples: `addTask assignment -d Math quiz 2 -b 2021-04-04 -s completed -p high`